Apply for school transport

 How much it costs

-However, a young person may be entitled to free travel assistance if he or she has certain medical needs, and if someone in the household is in receipt of one of the qualifying income-related benefits.
+However, a young person may be entitled to free travel assistance if he or she has certain medical needs, an EHCP and a parent or the student themself is in receipt of one of the qualifying income-related benefits.

-Transport will also be provided free of charge for young adults, aged between 19 to 25 starting a course or training in September, who have special educational needs and have been assessed as requiring assistance to enable them to travel to and from their place of education or training.
+Transport will also be provided free of charge for young adults, aged between 19 to 25 starting a course or training in September, who have an EHCP and have been assessed as requiring assistance to enable them to travel to and from their place of education or training.

 If you are not entitled to transport through us, we would also advise you to contact your education provider as colleges and schools have access to the 16 to 19 bursary which can help towards your transport costs.
 These are administered directly by schools and colleges and the amount they offer may vary depending on your circumstances.